flofriday/meltdown/README.md

 # meltdown
-A naive markdown parser in python.
+A naive markdown parser in pure python.

 Just a work in progress for now.